rayokota/hgraphdb/README.md

 An index can also be specified as a unique index.
 For a vertex index, this means only one vertex can have a particular property name-value for the given vertex label.
 For an edge index, this means only one edge of a specific vertex can have a particular property name-value for a given edge label.

 		graph.createIndex(ElementType.VERTEX, "person", "name", /* unique */ true);

+## Pagination

+Once an index is defined, results can be paginated.
+HGraphDB supports [keyset pagination] (http://use-the-index-luke.com/no-offset), for both vertex and edge indices.

+		// get first page of persons (note that null is passed as start key) final int pageSize = 20;
+		Iterator<Vertex> it = graph.verticesWithLimit("person", "name", null, pageSize);
+		...
+		// get next page using start key of last person from previous page it = graph.verticesWithLimit("person", "name", "John", pageSize + 1);
+		...
+		// get first page of persons most recently known by John Iterator<Edge> it = johnV.edges(Direction.OUT, "knows", "since", null, pageSize, /* reversed */ true);

+Also note that indices can be paginated in descending order by passing `reversed` as `true`.

 ## Schema Management